-- 1. Clients should complete the online or paper Student Enquiry Form upon arranging or attending an appointment. - All data collected from the form should be added to Advice Pro in order to create a new client record.
+- 1. Clients should complete the line enquiry form at the earliest opportunity.
+Exceptions to this are if a student asks a quick, one-off question that can be answered without further information gathering. - 2.
+All data collected from the form should be added to Advice Pro in order to create a new client record.
 It is the responsibility of the individual adviser to make sure that all key information is recorded accurately. - 3.
 Where a client has previously used the Advice Hub a new 'case' or 'enquiry' should be created, though not all client data needs to be re-inputted; however, the adviser should verify the accuracy of previous information gathered including contact details. - 4.
 Case notes should be recorded on their file at the earliest opportunity, with care taken to record the date and time of notes accurately to ensure logical order to the case file. - 5.
-Cases and enquiries should be reviewed regularly and closed at the earliest opportunity upon their conclusion.

-- Where there has been no contact from a client after two months, follow up should be made by the most appropriate contact method.
+Cases and enquiries should be reviewed regularly and closed at the earliest opportunity upon their conclusion. - 6.
+Where there has been no contact from a client after two months, follow up should be made by the most appropriate contact method.
 If no reply is received within another month, the case will be concluded. - 7.
 An outcome should be recorded in the 'case outcomes' section of the case.